opennetworkinglab/aether-docs/advanced/appfilter.rst

 application endpoint is reachable or not, but also what maximum bitrate and traffic class should be associated with that endpoint.

-A VCS may have a total of five user-defined application endpoints associated with it.
+A Slice may have a total of five user-defined application endpoints associated with it.
 Logically this could be one application with five endpoints, five applications with one endpoint each, or any other combination that is less than or equal to five endpoints total.